Taste Artesanal Ice Cream at Jendys

 Specializing in Odd Flavors

 Each day they have a big selection of flavors.
-The day we went they had about 45 flavors available, which included about 8 sugar free options.
+The day we went they had about 30 flavors available, which included some vegan and some sugar free options.

-They have ice cream with odd flavors like garlic, sangria, avocado, carrot and ginger.
+They usually have a few “odd” ice cream flavors like garlic, sangria, avocado, carrot and ginger.
 Some other exotic flavors come from local fruit/veggies like ripe plantain, calabaza (pumpkin), acerola, guaynabana or tamarindo.
 They have yummy things like choco-avellanas (Nutella flavor), Baily’s, tres leches, and corn.
 The list goes on and on, and changes every day.

 Can’t decide on what flavor to get?
 They give 2 free taste samples, though I don’t think that 2 test limit is written in stone (as we tried about 5 flavors each).
 And this is actually really good quality ice cream too — nice and creamy.